 It's winter at Fat Toad Farm which makes visiting and touring the farm more challenging.
 We will be open for tours ONLY by appointment - call802-279-0098 or email email@example.com to make arrangements.
 Our farm store is self-serve and is open 9-4 daily and is stocked with our delicious farmstead caramel sauces to sample.
 We accept all major credit cards!
-Guided tours of the farm will be offered between 10 am and 4 pm Saturdays, Sundays and holidays.
 The farm is closed to visitors during kidding season- March 1st- April 15th.

 Maps to the farm are available at Floyd's General Store right up the hill from exit 4 off Interstate 89 in Randolph Center.
 We recommend you pick up a map or follow the directions below rather than using Google Maps or your GPS as they are often inaccurate in our neck of the woods.